shalithasuranga/codeglish/README.md

 | upload | Eat | He is uploading |
 | download | *You know it* | I need to download |
 | error | Problem | download error |

+## 4. People

+- Every person is identified with their first name's first letter.
+Eg: `s` (Shalitha)
+- If there are two or more persons with the same identifier, you can use a second letter as well.
+Eg: `sh` (Shalitha Suranga)
+- If there is a girl/woman, you should use `s` at the end of their identifier.
+Eg: `es` (Emma Watson)
+- If a person's name is beutiful and matching with his/her appearance, you can use the first name but with `.exe`.
+Eg: `scarlett.exe`